connexcs/docs/docs/setup/settings/servers.md

 !!! note "Available Balance needed for server deployment"
     To deploy a server, you must have $20 (+ $20 X other servers in your account) available balance.

-!!! warning "Impact on services"
+!!! warning "Impact to services"
     If you are a serious carrier *Never let your account run out of credit*.
-It should go without saying, but if your account runs out of credit and it impacts your service, it may not be instantly restored either.

-    We won't consider any reactivation problems critical if you persistently top up only enough credit to cover you for the next day.
+It should go without saying, but if your account runs out of credit, service is impacted, it may not instantly be restored either.
+We won't consider any reactivation problems critical, if you persistently top-up only enough credit to cover you for the next day.

 ## Server List